-Born and educated in Edmonton, AB, Barbara Langhorst teaches at St. Peter’s College in Muenster, SK, for 19 years, Barbara has now moved back to Edmonton, AB, and shares her townhouse and its tiny perfect kitchen with her husband and their much-beloved pets.
+After working as an arts administrator and a teacher at St. Peter's College in Muenster, SK, for 19 years, Barbara has now moved back to Edmonton, AB, and shares her townhouse and its tiny perfect kitchen with her husband and their much-beloved pets.
 Her first book, restless white fields (NeWest 2012), won the 2013 Robert Kroetsch Poetry Book of the Year in Alberta and the Saskatchewan Arts Board Poetry Book Award.
-Her debut novel, Want (Palimpsest Press 2018), was shortlisted for the Regina Public Library's Book of the Year Award in 2019.
+Her debut novel, Want (Palimpsest Press 2018), was a finalist for the Regina Public Library's Book of the Year Award in 2019.
 Her second novel, The Winter-Blooming Tree, will be released in fall 2021 by Palimpsest Press.
 She now teaches writing and English at MacEwan University and is working on her fourth manuscript, a collection of interwoven nonfiction stories about the uncanny in human and non-human lives.

 Saskatchewan Writers’ Guild